aleph-naught2tog/ts_without_dependencies/README.md

 * was simple enough for folks curious about servers to follow along with
 * was small so it could be easi*er* to wrap your head around

+If you have a global installation of Typescript, you could skip using `npm` entirely.

 Here, I used Node for the server, since I know Typescript itself uses Node, and so if we're using Typescript, it's safe to assume Node is present.

 If you have another server-side language that you prefer, you can use the same ideas and concepts.

-If you have a global installation of Typescript, you could skip using `npm` entirely.

 This is _not_ a robust server.
-It won't do anything fancy: no live-reloading; no fancy or complex requests; if a file isn't found, it'll serve a boring plain-text error and a status code of 500; etc., etc. In fact, I'm pretty sure it won't even handle images.
+It won't do anything fancy: no live-reloading; no fancy or complex requests; if a file isn't found, it'll serve a boring plain-text error and a status code of 500; etc., etc. In fact, I'm pretty sure it won't even handle images (at the moment).

-Use it as a base, or an exercise, or an experiment; don't use it in production!

-Have fun, tinker, break the server in strange and fascinating ways if you want; go wild!
-It's just code.
-If something goes horrifically wrong, just clone this down again!

 ### Why are there two server files?